My Reason for Trying Curology and My Personal Experience

 Overall I’m happy with the service, shipping and treatment plan, I only wish it would work better!
 Hormonal acne in your 30’s is very challenging, so I’ll be moving on from Curology and I’ve cancelled my subscription.

-I’m so tired of being disappointed in my results trying things, but I’m going to take a more natural approach and start using the Beautycounter Countercontrol Collection.
+I’m so tired of being disappointed in my results trying things, but for the past two months I’ve been using the Beautycounter Countercontrol Collection (you can read my review and see my results there).

 Beautycounter doesn’t use any toxic chemicals like surfactants in cleansers that strip the skin and there’s no alcohol in the toner.
 There’s also no Parabens (which are known hormone disruptors, and I have hormone issues) or phthalates.